-- Arrangement is terminated early, or

-- AHSI fails to provide the agreed services, or

-- Other situations as set out below
+- Arrangement is terminated early, or - · AHSI fails to provide the agreed services, or - Other situations as set in the Cancellation, withdrawal, suspension policy, further in this document.

 Provider Default Occurs

 In the unlikely event of default by AHSI, such situations are covered by the provisions of the ESOS Act 2000 and the ESOS Regulations 2001.